 Human Immunodeficiency Virus (HIV) is passed from person to person primarily through unprotected sex and sharing of injection equipment and needles.
 A person can spread HIV to their baby during pregnancy, birth or breastfeeding.
 HIV transmission can be prevented, and the risk of infection greatly reduced, through changes in behaviors or taking actions that can interrupt transmission.

 Today, medical treatment is part of HIV prevention too.
 People living with the virus who take their medications as prescribed and consistently lower their viral load (amount of HIV in the bloodstream) are highly unlikely to transmit the virus to their partners.
-In this same way HIV-positive women can almost eliminate the likelihood of passing the virus to their babies.
+In this same way HIV-positive people can almost eliminate the likelihood of passing the virus to their babies, during pregnancy, birth or breastfeeding.
 There are treatments for people who are HIV-negative that will greatly reduce their risk of infection.
 Keep reading for more information on HIV testing, prevention methods and interventions to help stop the spread of HIV.

 Visit our HIV Care page for more information and resources related to HIV medications and treatment.